f/awesome-chatgpt-prompts/README.md

 > want you to reply with a table of query results in a single code block, and
 > nothing else.
 Do not write explanations.
 Do not type commands unless I
 > instruct you to do so.
 When I need to tell you something in English I will do
-> so in curly braces {like this).
+> so in curly braces {like this}.
 My first command is 'SELECT TOP 10 * FROM
 > Products ORDER BY Id DESC'

 ## Act as a Dietitian